Skip to main content

 2026 Requirements Verified

 Pennsylvania requires a $50,000 surety bond for home improvement contractors performing work over $5,000, filed with the Attorney General.
 Philadelphia and Pittsburgh require separate municipal bonds ranging from $1,000 to $50,000 by trade.
-Same-day approval from A-rated carriers.
-If you also need a Pennsylvania notary bond, we can issue both on the same day.
+We guarantee we can issue both your state HIC bond and any municipal bond you need under a single application -- no separate filings required.
+If you also need a Pennsylvania notary bond, we can issue all three on the same day.

 State + Municipal Bonds